mel-project/docs.melproject.org/concepts/consensus.md

 This somewhat weirdly constrained staking system has to important consequences:

-- Although stakes can be locked at any time, the _voting power distribution only changes at epoch boundaries_.
+- Although stakes can be locked at any time, the _vote weights only change at epoch boundaries_.
 This turns out to be crucial for [mitigating "weak subjectivity" and enabling scalable and trustless light clients](light-clients.md).
 - _Each stake is "inactive" for 1 epoch before unlocking_ --- epoch 10 in our illustrated example.
 This is important for economic security, as we will discuss shortly in the section on incentives.

 ## The BFT consensus itself